sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

     Tests are an important part of KBase modules and are a requirement for release of apps.
 The module's root directory has a directory called ``test``.
 All tests should be added to this directory.
 A template for initial tests should be named after the module and in the ``test`` directory.
-When you enter ``kb-sdk test`` at the command line, it will runs the tests in the test directory.
+When you enter ``kb-sdk test`` at the command line, it will run the tests in the test directory.

 Your ``module_nameImpl.py`` file is tested using ``test/module_nameImpl_server_test.py``.
 This file also has a variety of auto-generated boilerplate code and tests for the first app.
-Phython will automatically run all all methods that start with the name ``test``.
+Python will automatically run all methods that start with the name ``test``.
 There are three tests for the old app.
 As a temporary measure, we will rename them so they don't run until we are done working on the new app.

 - Change ``def test_filter_contigs_ok(self)``` to ``def my_test_filter_contigs_ok(self)``
 - Change ``def test_filter_contigs_err1(self)`` to ``def my_test_filter_contigs_err1(self)``